nagayyaguddadmath/IGPublishingToActiveMQ/README.txt

 Below is the link to test locally: http://localhost:8080/

+Below is the command to run all testcases mvn test

 Please Note that this code is not production ready because of following reasons:
 1) Code is not Transactional